quonn-bernard/React-bookmarking-client/README.md

 ## Code base

-The source folder has three sub-folders, "Components," "routes," and "services."
+The source folder has four sub-folders, "appContext", "Components", "routes" and "services".

-The routes folder contains React components for the distinct pages of our app, namely Landing, Login, Main, Project, and Registration.
+The routes folder contains React components for the distinct pages of the app, namely AddBookmark, AddCollection, BookmarkList, BookmarkDesc, Login, and Registration.

 The components folder contains all other React sub-components needed for the various pages.

-The services folder contains the files needed for communicating with the backend.
+The services folder contains the files needed for communicating with the REST API.

 ## Installation for Development